Spending the last seven months on the dating app Bumble has been an educational experience.

 It’s common knowledge among the Bumble women users I know that the most posted photo in a guy’s profile involves his car.
 Sometimes he’s sitting in his car.
 Sometimes he’s standing next to his car.
 Sometimes it’s just a photo of his car.
 Tied for second are bathroom selfies, a photo of him holding a fish, or a shot of his reflection in the gym mirror.
 Since I don’t see women’s profiles, I’m curious to know if there’s a most posted photo for us as well and if so, do I have one?!
 Aside from all the predictable photos–if I can offer a pro tip to all the guys out there–no matter what photo you post, please take your sunglasses off.
 We want to see your eyes.

 Ah, it’s all about chemistry.
 We all seem to be looking for that essential, elusive and hard to define thing called chemistry.
-And what I’ve discovered is that you must meet in person right away to see if it’s present.
+And what I’ve discovered is that you must meet in person to see if it’s present.
 I’ve messaged a few guys where the potential for some pretty amazing chemistry seemed strong.
 But when we met in person, it was obvious it wasn’t there.
 The energy between us was flat.
-This taught me that just because something works in messaging it doesn’t mean it will work in real life.
+This taught me that just because something works in messaging doesn’t mean it will work in real life.

 Madonna got the sentiment right when she sang “Long stemmed roses are the way to your heart, but he needs to start with your head.”
 For me, romance starts with words.
 He may have some amazing photos, but there has to be something more to touch my heart.
 He needs to ask me questions.
 It needs to be clear he wants to get to know me.
 On this front, I’ve experienced a wide range, from guys who respond to my messages with paragraphs to ones whose only response is “Heyyy.”
 There are guys with detailed and cleverly written profiles to ones with no profile information at all.
 When I asked one guy why he didn’t write a bio, he said, “Do people actually read that stuff?!”
 My answer: “OMG!
 YES!
 I DO!”